Human Instinkz—Design Research, 2018

-Our new line of inquiry was asking: What are the invisible rules that govern this meeting?
-How might we adjust the senses to unconsciously adjust the way participants relate to each other?
-How might we introduce an autoethnographic tool to allow self-reflection and participation to explore a shared personal experience and connect it to the wider context of cultural, political, and social meanings and understandings?
+The new line of inquiry was asking: What are the invisible rules that govern this meeting?
+How might we adjust the senses to unconsciously change the way participants relate to each other?
+How might we introduce an autoethnographic tool to allow self-reflection and participation to explore a shared personal experience and connect it to the broader context of cultural, political, and social meanings and understandings?

-Quoted from our research document: “What if they all have to be literally connected with strings? — How can we use the literal to create new meaning?”
-We decided to run a provotype interested in investigating and visualizing the notion of interconnectedness, power structures and group dynamics.
-We keept this simple, exploring a literal connection by using soft rubber bands, knotting them together and joining the wrists of each participant to the larger string.
+Quoted from the research document: “What if they all have to be literally connected with strings? — How can we use the literal to create new meaning?”
+This led to the decision to run a provotype interested in investigating and visualizing the notion of interconnectedness, power structures, and group dynamics.
+It is kept simple, exploring a literal connection by using elastic rubber bands, knotting them together and joining the wrists of each participant to the larger string.
 Each participant could directly feel the gentle actions of the others.

-After assessing the second video recording.
-The result was an increase in gestures of each individual, more eye contact, more general arousal and laughter.
+After assessing the second video recording, the result was an increase in gestures of each individual, more eye contact, more general arousal, and laughter.
 Laughter was louder and in comparison to the first meeting, the manager didn’t make large gestures, what could be called a “leveling” effect.
-A quantitative analysis revealed:
+Quantitative analysis revealed:

 - Increase of laughter 42 times